0xHamy/markdown-moment/README.md

 ---

 # Todo
-- [ ] Convert the whole code to FastAPI & use the PostgreSQL database
+- [X] Convert the whole code to FastAPI
+- [ ] Ensure all pages, backend code and logic works properly
+- [ ] Transition to PostgreSQL database
-- [ ] Create course_info.md (all of this content is saved as base64 and displayed)
+- [ ] Integrate course_info.md (all of this content is saved as base64 and displayed)
-- [ ] Create course.yaml for information displayed on horizontal cards; this same info will be inside course_info.md but formatted
+- [ ] Integrate course.yaml for information displayed on horizontal cards; this same info will be inside course_info.md but formatted
-- [ ] Create course_structure.yaml for structure of modules, sections & exercises
+- [ ] Integrate course_structure.yaml for structure of modules, sections & exercises
-- [ ] Create login, register, logout with usernames alone (for testing)
+- [X] Create login, register, logout with usernames alone (for testing)
-- [ ] Create admin user
+- [X] Create admin user
 	- [ ] Show a different area for admins when they login, for example course upload is only visible to admins
 - [ ] add strict cookies & auth token that expires quickly after use
+- [ ] Create dashboard for users to show progress on all courses that you have started, your total points
+- [ ] Create account deletion page
+- [X] Before login should only sign up / sign in forms
+- [X] Restrict course uploading to a specific user (e.g. admin)
+	- [ ] Test it again

 ---

-- [ ] Create dashboard for users to show progress on all courses that you have started, your total points
 - [ ] Create search & filter for courses so that you can search for courses by name & filter them by one or multiple topics & by default show only English courses but add options to show courses in other languages
-- [ ] Create account deletion page
 - [ ] Add appropriate messages for when you finish courses & stuff
 - [ ] Create visual profiles, progress bar for all courses, progress and badges for user
 - [ ] Add a badges sections for the badges you earn when you complete a course